pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 TODO: debate response code in WG.

 The authoritative server is RECOMMENDED to supplement these responses to DELEG-unaware resolvers with an {{!RFC8914}} Extended DNS Error using the (IANA-TBD) value "New Delegation Only" from the Extended DNS Error Codes registry.

-### DELEG-aware Clients

-When the client indicates that it is DELEG-aware by setting DE=1 in the query, DELEG-aware authoritative servers treat DELEG records as zone cuts, and the servers are authoritative on the parent side of the zone cut.
-This new zone cut has priority over a legacy delegation with NS RR set.

-#### DELEG-aware Clients Requesting QTYPE=DELEG

-An explicit query for the DELEG RR type at a delegation point behaves much like query for the DS RR type: the server answers authoritatively from the parent zone.
-All previous specifications for special handling queries with QTYPE=DS apply equally to QTYPE=DELEG.
-In summary, the server either provides an authoritative DELEG RR set or declares its non-existence, with relevant DNSSEC proofs when requested and available.

-#### Delegation with DELEG

-If the delegation has a DELEG RR set, the authoritative server MUST put the DELEG RR set into the Authority section of the referral.
-In this case, the server MUST NOT include the NS RR set in the Authority section.
-Include the covering RRSIG following the normal DNSSEC procedure for answers with authoritative zone data.

-Similarly, rules for DS RR set inclusion in referrals apply as specified by the DNSSEC protocol.

-#### DELEG-aware Clients with NS RRs Present but No DELEG RRs

-If the delegation does not have a DELEG RR set, the authoritative server MUST put the NS RR set into the authority section of the referral.
-The absence of the DELEG RR set MUST be proven as specified by the DNSSEC protocol for authoritative data.

-Similarly, rules for DS RR set inclusion into referrals apply as specified by the DNSSEC protocol.
-Please note, in practice the same process and records are used to prove the non-existence of both DELEG and DS RR sets.

 ## DNSSEC Signers